 Partner, New York

 Emil Arca is a partner in the New York office of Hogan Lovells.
 He represents underwriters, placement agents, issuers, investors, lenders, borrowers, insurers, and other parties in a wide variety of types of structured finance, debt capital markets, project bond, banking and restructuring transactions in the United States and internationally, particularly in emerging markets.
 These transactions have originated in about 21 countries, have involved financial institutions and companies in diverse industries, and many have been the first of their type involving the particular structure, asset type or country.
-In the period since 2001, seven of these transactions have been recognized by financial industry publications with 16 awards, including recognition in the Financial Times' 2012 U.S. Innovative Lawyers awards, "Latin American Deal of the Year" (2010) from Euromoney, and the "Award for Excellence - Structured Finance" in Latin Finance's 20th Anniversary awards (2008).
+In the period since 2001, seven of these transactions have been recognized by financial industry publications with 16 awards, including recognition in the Financial Times' 2012 U.S. Innovative Lawyers awards and "Latin American Deal of the Year" (2010) from Euromoney.

 Structured finance transactions he has worked on in emerging markets include transactions backed by (a) revenues from operating assets (airports, drillships, mines, toll roads), (b) existing financial assets (commercial real estate leases, consumer credit card receivables, construction loans, equipment leases, residential mortgage loans, telephone receivables and vehicle loans and leases) and (c) future flow cross-border assets (airline ticket receivables, credit card merchant vouchers, diversified payment rights, export receivables, and telephone receivables).